CrystalWang1225/ECE-465-Cloud-Computing/single-node-multi-thread/README.md

 #### 2/5 Update
 * New runtime for small: 3 ms
-* New runtime for medium: 8 ms
+* New runtime for medium: 9 ms
-* New runtime for big: 22 ms
+* New runtime for big: 17 ms
-* New runtime for very big: 59 ms
+* New runtime for very big: 41 ms
+* New runtime for 1000 nodes: 310 ms

 We found out that our threads never failed in comparing and setting, so there was no point in improving the non-blocking concurrency algorithm to include intended modifications.
 Rather, our implementation of multi-threading was too clumsy.
 Too many threads were being spawned, which slowed the algorithm down.
 We decided to include a Priority Blocking Queue shared among all threads.
 This way we could keep track of the nodes found by all the threads is order of ascending distance.